tomerfiliba/agnos/site/userguide/idl.rst

 This IDL is written as a very simple **XML document**, the semantics of which are discussed here.

-Before reading this, be sure to read the :doc:`concepts` and :doc:`types`.
+Before reading this, be sure to read the :ref:`doc-concepts` and :ref:`doc-types`.

 The root element of every IDL file is the ``<service>`` tag, which may contain ``consts``, ``enums``, ``typedefs``, ``records``, ``exceptions``, ``classes``,